primeroIMS/primero-x-localized/docs/remote-onboarding-pipeline.md

   - [ ] If using a procured certificate, run `mkdir -p /srv/primero/external-certs` and place them in the `/srv/primero/external-certs` directory on the target machine.
 This must be done before onboarding an instance.
 - [ ] Indicate if the implementation will show the code of conduct or data protection notifications.
 - [ ] The onboarding administrator's agency, email, and full name.
 - [ ] An `overrides.env` needs to be created in the user home directory (usually `/home/ubuntu/overrides.env`) on the Primero server before the onboard.
-This file is used to configure SMTP, PostgreSQL, and storage.
+This file is used to configure SMTP, PostgreSQL, WebPush, and storage.
 The permissions for the file should be 600. `chmod 600 ~/overrides.env`

   Notes:
   * External database should have a user that has admin privileges.
   * TODO: Provide the version of PostgreSQL if using an external database
+  * If you are enabling webpush, add PRIMERO_WEBPUSH, PRIMERO_WEBPUSH_VAPID_PRIVATE and PRIMERO_WEBPUSH_VAPID_PUBLIC in overrides file, then run pipeline either onboard or update.
+To generate valid VAPID keys, check the steps in [primero README](https://github.com/primeroIMS/primero/blob/main/README.md#using-webpush) file.
   <br /><br />

   ```